RoadFed: A Multimodal Federated Learning System for Improving Road Safety: Conclusion

 \section{Conclusion}

-This paper addresses the dual challenges of low efficiency and high privacy risk associated with data-driven IoT applications, using road hazard monitoring as a case study.
-Specifically, we introduce the RoadFed framework for cost-effective, efficient, and private detection and alerting of road hazards.
-In RoadFed, we present a Multimodal Road Hazard Detector that incorporates a new loss function that considers inter-class and intra-class correlation to enhance the classification of road hazards across different data modalities (i.e., images and texts).
-An effective FL method is also designed to bolster the accuracy of local road hazard detection models on the edge servers, drastically minimizing communication and computational expenses while ensuring model convergence.
+We introduce the RoadFed framework for cost-effective, efficient, and private detection and alerting of road hazards.
+In RoadFed, we present a Multimodal Road Hazard Detector that incorporates a new loss function that considers inter-class and intra-class correlation to enhance the classification of road hazards from different data modalities (i.e., images and texts).
+An effective FL method is also designed to improve the accuracy of local road hazard detection models on the edge servers, drastically minimizing communication and computational expenses while ensuring model convergence.
 A multimodal LDP-based scheme is proposed to safeguard private information before transmitting it to the edge servers.
-This method addresses the high dimensionality challenges associated with LDP.
+This method effectively addresses the high dimensionality challenges associated with LDP.
 Experimental outcomes show that RoadFed can rapidly respond to road hazards, achieving high accuracy with minimal communication costs while protecting data privacy.
 The proposed framework is well-suited for integration into advanced cooperative ITSs.
 Specifically, RoadFed can alert drivers and pedestrians of impending hazards, providing details and locations to help prevent accidents.
 It can offer dynamic route guidance to improve travel times, contributing to environmental benefits.
 Alerts about collisions, breakdowns ahead, and adverse road conditions because of weather, such as icy roads, can also be provided.
 Ultimately, road administration authorities can focus on areas with statistically higher occurrences of collisions and incidents.
 The proposed framework enhances ITSs’ data collection, storage, and analysis capabilities, supporting future policy development and improving traffic management.
 As part of the future work, we also plan to explore a more decentralized or redundant cloud architecture, which could enhance system reliability while still maintaining the same level of privacy protection for the clients.